owodunni-lfischerstrom/Samanfattning/Chapter1-turing.md

 * Universal Turing machine
  * Hypotetical device capable of solving any effectively solvable algorithmic problem
  * Any problem any langauge any computer is also solvable by a Turing machine
+ * Church-Turing thesis holds that any process can be digitalized and solved by a computer